-Prerequisites: Initial Admission to the BEd program or Teacher
+Prerequisites: Initial Admission to the BEd program or Teacher Preparation Council (TPC) consent

 This course is designed to give education majors the skills necessary to use technology in the classroom.
 Topics include digital imaging (still and movie) Internet (e-mail, web site design, search engines), presentation software and devices, publishing software, office suite software, and computer programming.
 As technology is continually changing, this course will endeavour to expose students to current technologies.